 The American Express Cobalt Card is one of the most popular cards in Canada, and for good reason.
 It’s the ultimate lifestyle card, earning incomparable rewards on groceries and restaurants, with an extremely flexible points program.

-Eschewing the traditional credit card model, the Cobalt Card is designed as a “monthly membership” card, offering a bonus of up to 45,000 Membership Rewards Select points over the course of the first 12 months of your membership.
+Eschewing the traditional credit card model, the Cobalt Card is designed as a “monthly membership” card, offering a bonus of up to 50,000 Membership Rewards points over the course of the first 12 months of your membership.

-Here’s how it works: for each monthly billing cycle during the first 12 months that you complete $500 in spending, you’ll earn 2,500 MR Select points.
-You’ll earn an additional 15,000 MR Select points if you spend $3,000 in the first three months.
+Here’s how it works: for each monthly billing cycle during the first 12 months that you complete $500 in spending, you’ll earn 2,500 MR points, for a total of 30,000 MR points.

-As a cardholder, you’ll earn 5,000 MR Select points for every referral you make, up to a maximum of 75,000 MR Select points per calendar year.
+As a cardholder, you’ll earn 5,000 MR points for every referral you make, up to a maximum of 75,000 MR points per calendar year.
 You can also add supplementary cards for free.

 The American Express Cobalt Card is a game changer when it comes to the returns on daily spending.
 You’ll earn: